apferscher/ble-learning/README.md

     sudo pip3 install -r requirements.txt
     ```

-Only learning the pairing procedure the following the pairing procedure:
+Only required for the learning of the pairing procedure:

 4. Installation of python3.9-dev:
     ```bash